Real Estate

 Simplifying Transactions

 With smart contracts, the transfer of property ownership can be automatically triggered once all contractual conditions, such as the transfer of funds, are met.
 This eliminates the need for escrow services, reduces the risk of fraud, and speeds up the overall transaction process.
+For example, Propy, a blockchain-based real estate platform, uses smart contracts to simplify international real estate transactions.
+Through their system, buyers can complete the purchase of a property entirely online, using cryptocurrency, while the smart contract handles the transfer of ownership.

 Automated Rental Agreements